-Most of us, if given the change, would like to leave some kind of lasting legacy to show that our lives have made a difference in society.
+Most of us, if given the chance, would like to leave some kind of lasting legacy to show that our lives have made a difference in society.
 That in some way, we have contributed to an important work or cause that will benefit the lives of others for generations to come.
 In the past, only the privileged few could create such legacies.
 But today, with the tax-favored ways of giving, many more of us can participate in this adventure and experience the intense joy that comes from being able to make a difference.

 On this page we will highlight some of the opportunities available to you in planned giving – to give you food for thought.
 What specific plan is best for you will depend on your personal circumstances.
 Your tax and financial advisers should always be consulted in the decision-making process.
 Of course, we are willing and able to work with both you and your advisers to help ensure the intended result of your planned gift.